A Detailed Guide to Machine Learning for Kids

 Simple Coding Projects

 Create a simple Rock-Paper-Scissors game on platforms like Scratch to learn a player’s patterns and predict the next move.
-You can also build a chatbot on Python to learn more about user input responses.
+You can also build a chatbot in Python to learn more about user input responses.

 Signing Up for Online Classes